 - Set the Instant Pot to SAUTE mode and coat with cooking spray.
 Once hot, add the ground turkey.
 Season with ¼ teaspoon salt and ¼ teaspoon pepper.
 Cook, breaking up the turkey with a wooden spoon, until the turkey is not longer pink.

 - Using a slotted spoon, transfer the cooked ground turkey to bowl.
 Pour out any accumulated liquid (use a potholder – the Instant Pot liner will be hot).

 - Continue on SAUTE mode.
 Heat the olive oil.
 Add the onion, celery, red bell pepper and carrot.
 Cook, stirring occasionally, until the onions are translucent, 4 to 5 minutes.
-Stir in the cumin, oregano, coriander, ½ teaspoon salt and ½ teaspoon pepper.
+Stir in the garlic, cumin, oregano, coriander, ½ teaspoon salt and ½ teaspoon pepper.
 Cook for 1 additional minute.

 - Add the broth, water, brown rice and corn, along with the cooked ground turkey.
 Stir to combine.